-- Determine corrective actions which may include intervention strategies or disciplinary actions. - Make a referral when appropriate to law enforcement and work cooperatively from there. - Inform all parties to legal requirements of confidentiality for students. - Advise all parties regarding retaliation and any disciplinary action that may be taken. - Take appropriate disciplinary action if false charges have been made. - Assess whether behavior is related to a disability and, if so, convene the Team to review the student's needs. - Complete the Bullying Investigation Form.
+- Determine corrective actions which may include intervention strategies or disciplinary actions - Make a referral when appropriate to law enforcement and work cooperatively from there. - Inform all parties to legal requirements of confidentiality for students. - Advise all parties regarding retaliation and any disciplinary action that may be taken. - Take appropriate disciplinary action if false charges have been made. - Assess whether behavior is related to a disability and, if so, convene the Team to review the student's needs.